wrex/rexs.tips/content/en/guitar/Fundamentals/notes/just-12-notes/index.md

 Seriously, even small children learning piano can soon play a C major chord several different ways all over the keyboard.
 Literally millions of guitarists, though, never learn any way other than the diagram above, which is sad.

-Shapes are unavoidable.
-They aren't all bad.
+Shapes are unavoidable, though, and they aren't all bad.
 You can't learn guitar without memorizing shapes.

-Shapes make it much, much easier for guitarists to play in different keys.
+Shapes make it much, much easier for guitarists to play in different keys, for example.
 This is far more difficult on other instruments.
 A guitarist is *much* more likely to play in a horn player's natural key (like F or Bb) than for a horn player to play in E, A, D or G (convenient keys for the guitar).

 ## The musical alphabet